What is a bottleneck?

 Depending on the underlying cause, there are several approaches to treating this bottleneck that we’d recommend.

-- If there’s a pattern of the Responsible people not implementing Improvements, despite having plenty of time, resources, and support, they may need coaching on the importance and goals of continuous improvement.
+- If there’s a pattern of people not completing their Items despite having plenty of time, resources, and support, they may need coaching on the importance and goals of continuous improvement.
 If they understand the purpose of this kind of work, they’ll be more motivated to see their assignments through to their completion.

-- If instead, the cause seems to be unreasonable or unrealistic expectations for how quickly Projects and Improvements should be completed, your coaching should be targeted towards leaders in the organization.
-You’ll want to make sure they understand how to accurately approximate the amount of time needed for their employees to implement Improvements and complete Projects.
+- If instead, the cause seems to be unreasonable or unrealistic expectations for how quickly Items should be completed, your coaching should be targeted towards leaders in the organization.
+You’ll want to make sure they understand how to accurately approximate the amount of time needed for their employees to complete their work.

 - Another issue could be that leaders aren’t supporting people with resources or giving them the time and opportunity to work on improvement.